bii-absd/tims/paper/TIMSpaper.md

 # Summary

-With the maturation of sequencing technology over the past decade, the cost  associated to an OMICS based clinical study is no longer a limiting factor even for large cohorts e.g. the UK's 100K genomes project [@gaia].
-However, the real cost of such study goes beyond sequencing or data generation in general [@astropy]; The amount of raw sequencing data per sample can be quite sizable and quickly amass to quite a collection even for a modest cohort in contrast to the array based technology that it has inevitably displaced.
+With the maturation of sequencing technology over the past decade, the cost  associated to an OMICS based clinical study is no longer a limiting factor even for large cohorts e.g. the UK's 100K genomes project [@Samuel et.al.
+2017].
+However, the real cost of such study goes beyond sequencing or data generation in general [@Muir et.al.
+2016]; The amount of raw sequencing data per sample can be quite sizable and quickly amass to quite a collection even for a modest cohort in contrast to the array based technology that it has inevitably displaced.

 Often, a poorly tackled area in the post data production of cohort studies is the concerted management of the clinical meta-information (e.g., subjects' demographics, multiple records of domain specific clinical measures and other information) and the associated OMICS datasets over the course of these studies and eventually their long-term curation after their publication.
 In particular, these voluminous OMICS datasets require heavy preprocessing to obtain analysis-ready format (e.g., gene count quantification, genetic variants and mutations) prior to any phenotype genotype analysis.
-Another important consideration is the ability to re-process the OMICS datasets with alternative or updated algorithms where multiple datasets may be aggregated to perform analysis to test new hypotheses or to simply affirm the reproducibility [3] of the clinical results in a larger set.
-Although heavier systems (e.g. SysMO SEEK, DIPSBC, openBIS, Gaggle/BRM) do exist, they are not necessarily open source freeware and they often require complex deployment and distributed IT infrastructure [4].
+Another important consideration is the ability to re-process the OMICS datasets with alternative or updated algorithms where multiple datasets may be aggregated to perform analysis to test new hypotheses or to simply affirm the reproducibility [@Fanelli 2018] of the clinical results in a larger set.
+Although heavier systems (e.g. SysMO SEEK, DIPSBC, openBIS, Gaggle/BRM) do exist, they are not necessarily open source freeware and they often require complex deployment and distributed IT infrastructure [@Wruck et.al.
+2014].

 Specifically, we refer to an OMICS based clinical data management open-source software that curates study-related clinical information, manages the raw processing of diverse OMICS datasets to a preprocessed analysis ready state and finally visualizes the clinical information and processed output in a single access-controlled and audit trailed environment.
 Most importantly, this data management system should provide the skeletal  software framework for which any appropriate OMICS pipelines and visualizers can be integrated seamlessly in a scaleable fashion.
 For this purpose, the Translational Informatics Management System, herein TIMS software suite was built.